SkiFire13/master-thesis/chapters/background/5-parity-games.typ

   Given a starting vertex $v_0 in V_0 union V_1$ an instance also uniquely defines a play, called an induced play, where if $v_i in S_G$ then the play is finite and stops at $v_i$, otherwise $v_(i+1) = sigma(v_i)$ if $v_i in V_0$ and $v_(i+1) = tau(v_i)$ if $v_i in V_1$.
 ]

-// TODO: Do we give a shorthand syntax to such plays?
 It can be proven that if an induced play is infinite then it will eventually reach a cycle and repeatedly visit those vertices in the same order, that is the play will be of the kind $v_0 ... v_k v_(k+1) ... v_n v_(k+1) ... v_n ...$.

 #definition("winning strategy")[